MacWeeney History, Family Crest & Coats of Arms

 Early Origins of the MacWeeney family

-Another 137 words (10 lines of text) covering the years 1299 and 1310 are included under the topic Early MacWeeney History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacWeeney research.
+Another 69 words (5 lines of text) covering the years 1299 and 1310 are included under the topic Early MacWeeney History in all our PDF Extended History products and printed products wherever possible.

 MacWeeney Spelling Variations